18F/handbook/_pages/welcome-to-TTS/getting-started.md

    Year 2: "Man, procurement's a pain."
 year 3: "We should really consider doing something about procurement"

-year 4: "Holy crap there's nothing more important than solving procurement!"
+   Year 4: "Holy crap there's nothing more important than solving procurement!"

 You're going to hear a lot about acquisitions and procurement.
 For a quick dive, [start with this simple introductory presentation](https://docs.google.com/presentation/d/1FjJWwXrTbXexdTGeZKP6OjQ8i5B3GmOAj5MQTF_arLg/edit?disco=AAAADFGLhBo&ts=5cf90ee6&usp_dm=false#slide=id.g4eb21fd7af_0_178).You may also want to view these relevant decks presented during past 18F Team Coffees: